Deep-MI/FastSurfer/doc/overview/EDITING.md

 ```

 Note, a re-run of the segmentation pipeline, as in the command above, should not be harmful, but is only required if the [asegdkt_segfile](#asegdkt_segfile) was edited.
-There, we can usually skip the segmentation step with
+Therefore, in most cases, we can skip the segmentation step with
 ```bash
 # Setup FASTSURFER and FREESURFER ... (see above)